Your Child’s First Visit

 A great deal of effort has gone into planning and organizing our office so that you and your child can have an optimal dental experience.
 Prior to any examination, we will visit with the parents and child away from the treatment area.
 Specific concerns and previous experiences will be discussed.
 Since some children have trouble adapting to new faces and new situations, we may limit this first visit to a “get acquainted tour” of the office.
 Another appointment can then be made at no additional charge.
 Every effort will be made to make your child’s first visit a positive and educational experience.
 Please note that we will not be doing any invasive treatment at the first appointment unless it is an emergency.
 This is our opportunity to gain your child’s trust and give them a positive, rewarding experience.

-Parents are welcome to accompany their child into the treatment area.
 In order to allow the dentist and staff to focus on your child being examined we encourage parents to make arrangements for care of siblings outside the office.

 The American Academy of Pediatric Dentistry recommends all children establish a dental home by one year of age.